Description: Jesus Is A-Z is a fun and effective Sunday school curriculum that exalts JESUS! The lessons focus on who

 A few years ago I realized we could make more progress memorizing Bible verses if we divided our class of 5- to 10-year-olds into smaller groups and allowed each student to work at his/her own rate.
 The kids love this time!
 They enjoy the more individualized attention of the teachers.
 Also, the older kids are not held back by the younger.

 You will need to assess the size of your group to determine the number of teachers you need to help during this time.
-We staff our class with three to four teachers, which works very well for 15-20 kids.
+We staff our class with three or four teachers, which works very well for 15-20 kids.
 From time to time we have had some extra helpers come in just during MEMORY WORK - SMALL GROUP time to assist kids and listen to them quote verses.

 Review is an important part of our class time.
 We want the kids to remember the things we have been learning, cumulatively, throughout each quarter and the entire year.
 Start with questions from last week’s lesson and work back through previous lessons, filling up 10 minutes.
 You can play quick games, but keep track of the time, as it’s easy for games to run long.